ismailsakdo/arduino/README.md

 # arduino
-Project of Arduino with Kajidataonline
+Project of Arduino with Kajidataonline.
+Please look into the folders and carefully look at it if you need the diagram and Fritzing file.
+Its avvailable for your interfacing ideas.

 Learn Free Tutorial in Our Youtube Channel: http://youtube.com/c/kajidataonline